 These pedal-powered trikes are the brainchild of two coffee and cycling-loving friends, Chris and Dan.
 They can be spotted serving barista coffee and ice cream all over Cardiff.
 Meanwhile their pop-up ‘Brew Bar’ is currently situated in-house at The Grazing Shed on St Marys Street.
-At all of their locations, biodegradable cups are always used – sourced online from Cups Direct.
+At all of their locations, biodegradable cups are always used.

 Not only do they do arguably the best ‘salad’ in Cardiff, the lovely people at Kemi’s Cafe and Cookery School in Pontcanna also provide take-out coffee in biodegradeable cups.
 If you haven’t sampled a salad plate or an onion bhaji scotch egg from here yet, you need to sort your life out.

 Deli a GoGo

 This local deli in Witchurch has been using biodegradable packaging since the day they first opened in 2011.
 Pop in for a freshly brewed coffee but give in to temptation and leave with a cracking sausage sandwich, courtesy of Charcutier Ltd. Breakfast of kings!

 This ambitious multi-artform centre was founded by local artists over 40 years ago.
 Now it’s a mecca for laptop-carrying freelancers, men with trendy beards and yummy mummies.
 It houses a fully stocked bar and restaurant on site, serving craft beers, seasonal produce and coffee-to-go served in plant-based cups which biodegrade with your food waste in 8 – 12 weeks.

 Want an eco-friendly way to carry your own coffee from home?
 Or to take into your favourite cafe?
 Surfers Against Sewage are selling these nifty reusable bamboo coffee cups for £12 each.
 The cups are created from the world’s fastest growing, most sustainable crop – naturally organic, naturally sterile bamboo fibre.
 They utilise a lower- energy, lower-CO2 emissions manufacturing process, and are BPA and phthalate free.
 Even better still, when you’re eventually done with one, you can simply crush it, soak it in hot water and bury it with your organic compost.
 The silicone lid and sleeve are made from bonded silica, and can be recycled with curb side recycling.